nondescryptid/opendoc-state-court-judgments/2019_SGMC_26/report.md

 42     Syed Abdul Rahman stated in Court that he had previously been told by his brother that his brother had $360,000.
 This was the reason why he did not enquire further when Navigator issued the second cheque to him.
 He agreed that the total amount paid out by Navigator was about $280,000 which was less than the sum of $360,000 told to him by his brother.
 He did not provide a satisfactory explanation as to why he did not enquire about the remaining sum of about $80,000.
 He simply said that he had been told by the staff at Navigator that the price will fluctuate.
 He does not know anything about this investment and so he did not ask any questions.

 43     It is puzzling why Syed Abdul Rahman did not seek any clarification if he did not understand his late brother’s investment portfolio with Navigator.
 He had several opportunities to do so.
 He had interacted with the staff from CPF Board, Navigator and DBS.
 Most importantly, he had solicitors who had acted for him in the probate matter.
 Yet, he had not asked anyone to explain to him why he had only received about $140,000 in April 2011 when his brother had informed him that he had more than two times that amount.
 He did not even question if it is possible for the price fluctuations to reduce the amount from $360,000 to less than half the sum, to only $140,000.
-He said that he was _willing to wait and to wait for someone to tell him what to do_.[\[note: 8\]](#Ftn_8) This ran counter to the clear evidence contained in the audio recordings.
+He said that he was _willing to wait and to wait for someone to tell him what to do_.[^8] This ran counter to the clear evidence contained in the audio recordings.
 The recordings showed that Syed Abdul Rahman was not shy about asking for details and clarifications when he did not understand.
 When he could not hear clearly which organisation Mr Lum was from, he was quick to ask, “From where”.
 When he was unsure about the details, he had asked for more information.
 For example, he had enquired how much the cheque was for.

 44     I therefore found it incredible that he would have made no attempt to enquire about a shortfall of up to $220,000 if he truly believed that his brother’s estate was worth $360,000.
 I also found that this bare assertion that his brother had informed him that he had $360,000 lacked credibility.
 It was only raised during Syed Abdul Rahman’s testimony in Court and was not referred to at any other time during the trial.
 Neither was it stated in either of his two statements given to the police.
 I therefore concluded that it was an after-thought, fabricated to conceal the fact that he had been wilfully blind to the fact that Navigator had issued the second cheque based on the mistaken belief that the first cheque had not been presented to the bank.
 A belief which Syed Abdul Rahman knew to be untrue.
 Syed Abdul Rahman himself had presented the first cheque and withdrawn the monies to fund his personal expenses and that of his family.
 This knowledge of Navigator’s mistake would also explain the alacrity with which Syed Abdul Rahman opened the second estate on the very same day that he had collected the cheque, and thereafter, he had withdrawn most of the money from the account, on the following day.